owlayton/Heading-MT-MSTd-Physiology-Model/README.md

-# Heading-MT-MSTd-Physiology-Model
+# Public Code for Modeling physiological sources of heading bias from optic flow

-Model code for Yumurtaci &amp; Layton (2021) eNeuro
+Yumurtaci & Layton (2021).
+Modeling physiological sources of heading bias from optic flow. *eNeuro*.